restfulhead/yaas-beachbar/README.md

 Insert the `TENAT` (id of your project), `CLIENT_ID` and `CLIENT_SECRET`.

 ### Build and Run
 Build using the following command: `mvn install`.
+Note: As of now the YaaS SDK requires you to be online during the build.
+This is because it downloads the API specifications in order to generate the YaaS web service clients.

 Run the web server with `mvn jetty:run`.

 Start a conversation with the Beach Bar by sending a message to the number you've purchased.

 ## How it works
 The [arvato SMS service](http://devportal.arvatosystems.io/sms/index.html) is used to receive incoming SMS messages from customers.
 It is configured to publish new messages to the [YaaS PubSub service](https://devportal.yaas.io/services/pubsub/latest/index.html) under the `sms_incoming` event topic.

 The Beach Bar API polls the PubSub service to receive new incoming messages.
 A simple State Machine based on [EasyFlow](http://datasymphony.com.au/open-source/easyflow) is used to manage the state for each customer (based on their phone number).
 Depending on the state, the service either sends a welcome message, a message to confirm the order or the order confirmation.